Trump team turns over additional classified records and laptop to federal prosecutors - KTVZ

 The previously undisclosed handovers — from December and January — suggest the protracted effort by the Justice Department to repossess records from Trump’s presidency may not be done.

-The Trump attorneys discovered the documents with classified markings in December, while searching through boxes at the former president’s Mar-a-Lago residence.
-The lawyers subsequently handed them over to the Justice Department.
+The Trump attorneys discovered the pages with classified markings in one document in December, while searching through boxes at the former president’s Mar-a-Lago residence.
+The lawyers subsequently handed the document over to the Justice Department.

 Special counsel Jack Smith’s investigation, which is pursuing possible criminal charges related to Trump’s handling of national security records and obstruction of justice, had subpoenaed Trump last May for all classified records in his possession.

-Note: CLARIFICATION: This story has been updated to more clearly describe what the Trump team turned over to investigators.